RaymondTseng/DesignPattern/README.md

-# Design Mode in Python
+# Design Pattern in Python
 For future reference